clux/modul8/Readme.md

 modul8 is a modularity enforcing code packager and analyzer for JavaScript web applications.
 Like a normal code packager, it will dynamically pull in dependencies from multiple paths and compile and combine the dynamically ordered set of dependencies into a single browser compatible JavaScript file.
-This means your application can consist entirely of JavaScript/CoffeeScript CommonJS modules, and your code can be used verbatim on the server as long as it does not reference browser only dependencies like the DOM.

-Additionally, modul8 encourages some of the best practices of software development by allowing you to share code by between the client and server.
+Additionally, modul8 encourages best practises such as loose coupling and code sharing between the server and the client.
-It does so by allowing several _require domains_ on the client, represented by different paths on the server.
+Sharing is done by allowing several _require domains_ on the client, represented by different paths on the server.
-Code from the main application domain can pull in dependencies from any of these domains, whereas each extra domain will reside on the server as standalone code referencable by both.
-What modules from all domains are pulled in will be shown in an npm like dependency tree.
+Code from the app domain can pull in dependencies from any domains, whereas each other domain consists of standalone code referencable by both.
+What modules that are somehow pulled in from the app domain is loggable as an npm like dependency **tree** (this structure which is enforced) - so that no surprise bloat happens in your JavaScript file.

-modul8 encapsulates all the exports objects in a closure where only `require()` and a couple of clever extra functions are defined.
+modul8 encapsulates all the exports objects in a closure where only `require()` and a couple of extra functions are defined.
-Because the export container can only be accessed through functions with access to that closure, this means you can't have invisible dependencies in your application (outside global libraries - which also can be easily integrated)
-The extra functions that can touch the exports are debug functions (for console read only access), and some hook-in functions to allow live extensions of domains (inject objects/fns directly onto certain domains).
+Because the export container can only be accessed through functions with access to that closure, you cannot have invisible dependencies in your application (outside global libraries - which are also easily integrated) The extra functions that can touch the exports are debug functions (for console read only access), and some hook-in functions to allow live extensions of domains (inject objects/fns directly onto certain domains).